shakes76/PatternAnalysis-2023/recognition/47571840-Adni-siamese/README.md

 ![](images_for_readme/Architecture_final.png)

-Pairs of images are fed into the Siamese networks to generate their embeddings.
+Pairs of images are fed into the Siamese network to generate their embeddings.
 The euclidean distance between the pair of embeddings are then calculated and passed into the contrastive loss during training.
-A classifier is added on top of a Siamese network to classify Alzhemier's Disease.
+A classifier is added on at the end of a trained Siamese network to classify Alzhemier's Disease.

 The backbone architecture of the Siamese network is based on PyTorch's ResNet-18 with several modifications.
 The classifier's architecture consists of fully connected layers, utilising ReLU activation functions, dropout, and batch normalisations.
 Most importantly, the classifier model incorporates a pre-trained Siamese network, with its weights frozen during training.

 ## ADNI Dataset
 The ADNI dataset consits of brain MRI images with the class labels AD (0) and NC(1).
-There are 21520 images for the training dataset and 9000 images for testing.
+There are 21520 images in the training dataset and 9000 images in the testing dataset.
 Images in the dataset has the dimensions 240x256

 AD            |  NC
 :-------------------------:|:-------------------------:
 ![](images_for_readme/218391_78_AD.jpeg)  |  ![](images_for_readme/808819_88_NC.jpeg)

 ## Pre-processing the Dataset
 The training data of the ADNI dataset is split into 80% training and 20% validation data.

-To train the siamese network, the training data and validation data needs to be grouped into pairs.
+To train the siamese network, the training data and validation data need to be grouped into pairs.
 Pairs that are in the same class are labelled as 1 and pairs that are in different classes are labelled as 0.
-The process of grouping the dataset into pairs can be found in dataset.py.
+The process of grouping the dataset into pairs can be found in `dataset.py`.

 To train the classifier, training and validation data are loaded using the DataLoader library, without organizing them into pairs.